Perseus333/Human-Benchmark-Bots/README.md

 # Human-Benchmark-Bots
-Bots run on Selenium in the python language that crushes all your hopes on www.humanbenchmark.com
+It is clear that the human benchmark was not meant for robots Bots run on selenium in the python language.
+All these bots run on: www.humanbenchmark.com

 I will be adding more bots soon. :)